ktonguk/landscape-research/_pages/about.md

 in high-impact journals including *Age and Ageing* (IF 9.5) and *PLoS One*, and have presented findings at international environmental research conferences.

-Alongside research, I hold a Teaching Fellowship at the University of Edinburgh's Centre for Data, Culture and Society, where I deliver training in geospatial analysis, data visualisation, and computational tools — including R, GIS, and AutoCAD — to over 100 academics and students.
+Alongside research, I am also a Teaching Fellow at the University of Edinburgh's Centre for Data, Culture and Society, where I deliver training in geospatial analysis, data visualisation, and computational tools — including R, and GIS — to over 100 academics and students.
 I also supervise MSc dissertations in Landscape and Wellbeing, with 75% of students achieving a Merit or higher.